What Are the Solo Parent Benefits in the Philippines?

 New Inclusion: Overseas Filipino Workers (OFWs)

-Under the expanded Solo Parent Law, OFW family members can now qualify as a solo parent.
+Under the expanded Solo Parent Law, an OFW family member can now qualify as a solo parent.
 However, this only applies if the overseas worker belongs to the semi-skilled worker category.

 Moreover, this is targeted to OFWs in the low or semi-skilled categories who have been away from the country for at least 12 months.
 Lastly, relatives can also assume the role on the migrant worker’s behalf.